boanong/survey-page/README.md

 - GitHub: [@boanong](https://github.com/BoanongJoshua)

 ## License
 This project is [w3school](./LICENSE) licensed.
-This project was made by "JOSHUA"
+This project was made by "JOSh"